Most of us feel sad, anxious, low or stressed now and again in response to things that happen in our life.

 For some people, chronic pain has an underlying cause such as an injury, for other people chronic pain may result from an underlying health condition such as irritable bowel syndrome, arthritis, fibromyalgia or chronic fatigue syndrome.
 In some cases however there might not be an identified reason.

-Weigh Forward Bucks (WFB) is a year-long programme for people who have previously been unable to lose weight or maintain previous weight loss.
-The programme includes dietetic support, physical activity guidance, and has a strong emphasis on psychology to help behavioural change.
-There is a dietician and a psychological therapist at each session.
+WFB is a year-long programme for people who have previously been unable to lose weight or maintain previous weight loss using community services, such as Weight Watchers or Slimming World.
+The programme includes dietetic support, physical activity guidance, and has a strong emphasis on psychology to support behavioural change which in turn encourages individual health gains.

 Richmond Fellowship’s Employment Advisors work as part of the Healthy Minds team.
 They can provide support for you if you are experiencing common mental health difficulties and have employment related issues.